144reasons/receive-logs/README.md

 ## Usage

-The api starts on port 3000.
+The api starts on port 3000 by default.
+Edit it in the config.
 On its own it only can be accessed via localhost, but if you implement it to something like NGINX, you can probably be able to access it through the internet.
 The available endpoints are: `/error`, `/log`, and `/successful`.
 A valid request should look like this:
 ```json
 {